Editor Guidelines

 • Issue a final decision

-All submissions and peer-review communications are confidential.
-Editors must not:
+All manuscripts and peer-review communications are strictly confidential.

 • Maintain respectful and professional communication